seutje/neuromorphs/README.md

 - **Interactive viewer** powered by Three.js with orbit/follow camera modes and a live simulation toggle.
 - **Synthetic evolution demo** that mutates morph and controller genomes, evaluates fitness, and streams progress updates into the UI.
-- **Run persistence** that serializes the last evolution run and replay trace into `localStorage`, enabling resume-and-review flows across page reloads.
+- **Run persistence** that serializes the last evolution run into `localStorage`, enabling resume-and-review flows across page reloads.
-- **Physics worker scaffold** that boots a Rapier world off the main thread and responds to play/pause/replay messages from the UI.
+- **Physics worker scaffold** that boots a Rapier world off the main thread and responds to play/pause messages from the UI.

 ## Quickstart